PS4 Pro is a no-brainer for 4K TV, but a PS4 Slim will be more than sufficient if you don’t have one or don’t plan on getting one of those.

 How to Pick

 In order to determine which version of the PlayStation 4 is the best for you, you should consider the following:

 This is a fairly obvious one.
 Naturally, if you have a 4K TV or 4K monitor, then the Pro is the obvious choice.
 But is it worth the money on a 1080p display?
 The short answer is: no. You might have thought that you’d get better graphics or 60 FPS performance with the Pro in a 1080p resolution, but that is, unfortunately, not going to happen.

 The only visual improvements that the Pro brings to a 1080p screen are supersampling, slightly better effects, and sharper textures.
 However, those are not even noticeable unless compared side-by-side with the images rendered by the Slim.

-The PlayStation VR is Sony’s own virtual reality headset that launched at a price significantly lower than that of the competing products such as the HTC Vive and the Oculus Rift, although the price gap is much narrower today than it was before.
+The PlayStation VR is Sony’s own virtual reality headset that launched at a price significantly lower than that of competing products such as the HTC Vive and the Oculus Rift.
+However, the price gap is much narrower today than it was before.

-Alternatively, if you’re on an extra-tight budget and want the PS4 as cheap as possible, then it is actually the original 2013 release that might be the best choice.
+Alternatively, if you’re on an extra-tight budget and want the PS4 as cheap as possible, your best choice might actually be the original 2013 release.
 You can find it quite cheap if you want to get a used one.